My current activities fall into the following buckets:

 University of Washington eScience Institute,

-whose goal is to diffuse the techniques and technologies of data-driven discovery across the campus.
+whose goal is to advance the techniques and technologies of data-intensive discovery, and to diffuse them across the campus.

 Technical foci of the eScience Institute include data management, data visualization, data mining,